ezkol/traffic_gtop/README.md

 Some graphs (using Google Charts) were added.

 The absolute stats seems OK , but some of the "non absolute" stats are still not correct.

-For 7.x some changes might be required (proably the name of the stats page).
+For 7.x some changes might be required (look for /_stats and change it to the name used in 7.x)

 Note: I am not a WEB developer , so this is mostly cut & paste code.
 Any corrections / improvements / contributions are welcome.